What does it all mean?

 - EBITDA Multiples for Trucking Companies

-Do you have any questions about how to value a company?
-Leave a comment below and we’ll be happy to help!
+Do you have any questions about valuing a company?
+Leave a comment below, and we’ll be happy to help!

-Using the best valuation formula to determine your biggest asset’s worth, as well as the decision to exit business ownership, is a significant life event.
-There could be plenty of emotions involved.
+Using the best valuation formula to determine the worth of your biggest asset, as well as the decision to exit business ownership, is a significant life event.
+It naturally involves plenty of emotions.

-When you collaborate with a business brokerage firm in California, it will provide all the solutions and insights toward getting the most out of the business sale.
+When you collaborate with a business brokerage firm in California, it will provide all the solutions and insights to help you get the most out of the business sale.

-There are only a few ways to sell and value a business quickly in California, and an experienced business broker like Andrew Rogerson can guide you through the best strategy.
+There are only a few ways to sell and value a business quickly in California.
+To help you, engage the services of a business broker with over 20 years of experience, like Andrew Rogerson.

-With a certified business intermediary at your side, we feel confident that you will sell your business in California quickly and at the highest price.
+With a certified business intermediary by your side, we are confident that you will sell your business in California quickly and at the highest possible price.

-Andrew Rogerson is a certified business broker based in Sacramento, California.
+Andrew Rogerson is a Lifetime Certified Business Broker based in Sacramento, California, servicing the State of California.
 Call Toll-Free at (844) 414-9700.
 If you prefer, email him at support@rogersonbusinessservices.com.
-Andrew services the whole state of California.